-The field search was undertaken on 1st July and on the 13th August 2009.
-This involved walking the study area and assessing the sites identified during the desk-based study.
+The field search was undertaken on the 13th August 2009.
+The development area included two large fields, with steady undulating topography divided by a wire fence.
+The field search involved walking the study area and assessing the sites identified during the desk-based study.
 Any additional sites noted on the ground were also assessed.
-The location of potentially well-preserved environmental deposits was noted.
-The weather was favourable for the field search on both occasions, but one of the fields was covered by long grass with other high vegetation in places.
-This made it difficult to see subtle earthworks.
-The other field had recently been cut for hay and any earthworks were easily visible.
+The weather was favourable for the field search, however the utilisation of the development area for the grazing of a dairy herd made access to the fields difficult.